 - Make it a rule for your users that before granting access to any third-party app, they first need to ask themselves: Does this app really need access permission to things like Gmail, drive, etc.?

 - Use GAT+ to set up alerts for newly installed apps in your domain to review them, or even ban third-party apps.

-We’ve seen how one Data Leakage incident can wreak absolute havoc all over an organisation’s domain, causing significant data breach and major security after-effects.
+We’ve seen how one Data Leakage incident can wreak absolute havoc all over an organization’s domain, causing significant data breaches and major security after-effects.

 On the other hand, DLP solutions like GAT Shield play a significant role in the background to protect your domain against accidental or malicious DLP incidents.

 For instance, by auditing your G Suite and Chrome environment in real time, GAT helps secure your domain against DLP incidents 24/7, ensuring optimum protection all the way.